pokergeist/Arduino-libs/README.md

 * ability to configure the MPU-9250's data ready interrupt signal which can be polled or associate with an interrupt handler
 * ability to configure the MPU-9250's slave device configuration register for populating its External Sensor Data registers
 * access to the individual Adafruit Sensor objects.

+### AsyncTimer2

+This is a fork of Luis Llamas' [AsyncTimerLib](https://github.com/luisllamasbinaburo/Arduino-AsyncTimer).

+This library lets you configure timers and callbacks and optional parameters.
+Each time through loop() check your timers.
+There are a number of good features and options.
+AsyncTimerLib may be documented better.
+I use it for concurrent I2C and Serial message processing, blinking LEDs, mode switch timing, and sensor monitoring in one project alone.
+Handy stuff.

+I tinkered with the constructors and default parameters to suit me, probably renamed a few things - it's been a while.